Italian Barrel, a meat obsessed website, covering vegan? What gives?

 Once you become a vegan, you’ll soon exhaust the numerous salad alternatives.
 Grains, nuts, tofu, seeds and beans are a wonderful protein source.
 However, you may find yourself craving meat.

 What you wouldn’t give for some delicious sausage.
-So let’s deal with this craving now – we’ll focus on a meat free sausage that is full of flavour and guaranteed to satisfy.
+So let’s deal with this craving now – we’ll focus on a meat free sausage that is full of flavor and guaranteed to satisfy.

 Vegan Sausage Recipe